Innoactive/Creator/.Documentation/articles/transition-to-v2.0/01-overview-of-the-changes.md

 # Overview of the Changes

 This chapter lists most important changes and additions to the Innoactive Creator.
+We will provide full documentation with the actual release of v2.0.

 ## Unity Version